Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Convergence of the DLR Euler-Maruyama

 where $A= A_u + A_y$, $B=B_u + B_y$, $D=D_u+D_y$ are positive constants and $C= C_u+C_y$ is non-negative and equal to zero if $a$ and $b$ are autonomous.
 The thesis therefore is obtained from \eqref{X-error estimate} and \eqref{final error on Y Gronwall - Convergence}:

 \end{proof} \end{Theorem}

-\begin{Remark} To obtain the accuracy result of Theorem \ref{thm: convergence of DLR Euler-Maruyama} we need to assume the lower-boundedness by a positive constant in a matrix-sense of the Gramian.
-This is the reason why this type of bounds are given in Propositions \ref{prop: 1 discrete covariance full-rank - EM} and \ref{prop: 2 discrete covariance full-rank - EM} under suitable assumptions. \end{Remark} \begin{Remark} A closer inspection on the constant $C:=C(\gamma,k,T)$ in \eqref{eq:conv DLR EM} shows that it depends exponentially on $\gamma$ (see inequality \eqref{computations in U - convergence} in the proof of Theorem \ref{thm: convergence of DLR Euler-Maruyama}), i.e.\ it blows up exponentially fast when the smallest singular values of the DLR solution and its DLR Euler-Maruyama approximation goes to zero.
+\begin{Remark} The convergence result of Theorem \ref{thm: convergence of DLR Euler-Maruyama} holds under the assumption that the Gramian (of both the continuous and discrete dynamics) is lower bounded by a positive constant in a matrix sense.
+Lower bounds on the Gramian are given in Propositions \ref{prop: 1 discrete covariance full-rank - EM} and \ref{prop: 2 discrete covariance full-rank - EM} under suitable assumptions. \end{Remark} \begin{Remark} A closer inspection on the constant $C:=C(\gamma,k,T)$ in \eqref{eq:conv DLR EM} shows that it depends exponentially on $\frac{1}{\gamma}$ (see inequality \eqref{computations in U - convergence} in the proof of Theorem \ref{thm: convergence of DLR Euler-Maruyama}), i.e.\ it blows up exponentially fast when the smallest singular values of the DLR solution and its DLR EM approximation goes to zero.
 This shows that the Euler-Maruyama discretization is not robust with respect to the smallest singular value.
 We verify this statement numerically in Section \ref{sec: numerical experiments}. \end{Remark}

-As a final result of this subsection, we study the error between the exact solution $X^{\mathrm{true}}$ of the SDE and its DLR Euler-Maruyama approximation. \begin{Theorem}[Error estimate of DLR-EM] Denote by $X(t)$ and $X_{n_t}$ the DLR solution of chosen rank $k$ and the DLR approximation via DLR Euler-Maruyama method, respectively, where we use the notation $n_s = \max\{n = 0,1, \dots, N : t_n \leq s\}$.
+As a final result of this subsection, we study the error between the exact solution $X^{\mathrm{true}}$ of the SDE and its DLR Euler-Maruyama approximation. \begin{Theorem}[Error estimate of DLR-EM] Denote by $X(t)$ and $\{X_{n}\}_n$ the DLR solution of chosen rank $k$ and the DLR approximation via DLR EM method, respectively.
 Under the same assumptions of Theorem \ref{thm: convergence of DLR Euler-Maruyama}, let $\varepsilon:=\varepsilon(k) \geq0$ be defined as

-where $\tilde{K}:=\min \{ K > 0 \text{ such that } \max\{\mathbb{E}[\sup\limits_{0 \leq t \leq T} |X_t|^2], \mathbb{E}[\max\limits_{0 \leq n \leq N} |X_n|^2] \} \leq K \}$, $P_{Z}[ \ \cdot\ ]:= (I_{d\times d}-\mathcal{P}_{\mathcal{U}(Z)})[\ \cdot \ ]\mathcal{P}_{\mathcal{Y}(Z)}+\mathcal{P}_{\mathcal{U}(Z)}[\ \cdot \ ]$ is an orthogonal projector, whereas $P_\mathcal{U(Z)}$ and $\mathcal{P}_{\mathcal{Y}(Z)}$ denote the projection onto range and corange of $Z$, respectively.
+where $\tilde{K}:=\min \{ K > 0 \text{ such that } \max\{\mathbb{E}[\sup\limits_{0 \leq t \leq T} |X(t)|^2], \mathbb{E}[\max\limits_{0 \leq n \leq N} |X_n|^2] \} \leq K \}$, $P_{Z}[ \ \cdot\ ]:= (I_{d\times d}-\mathcal{P}_{\mathcal{U}(Z)})[\ \cdot \ ]\mathcal{P}_{\mathcal{Y}(Z)}+\mathcal{P}_{\mathcal{U}(Z)}[\ \cdot \ ]$ is an orthogonal projector, whereas $P_\mathcal{U(Z)}$ and $\mathcal{P}_{\mathcal{Y}(Z)}$ denote the projection onto range and corange of $Z$, respectively.
 Then, for all $n=1, \dots, N$